-In school, I color-coded all of my school supplies by subject and took the neatest and most detailed notes in class.
-I thought THIS was the way to do it when I started my own business.
+Honest to goodness, I thought THIS was the way to do it when I started my own business…

-Then I discovered the magical world of project management systems and said “SEE YA, BYE!!” to the notebooks and sticky notes!!
+When I finally discovered the magical world of project management tools (Trello first and then Asana), I said, “SEE YA, BYE!!” to the notebooks and sticky notes!!

-The cute notebooks from Target and colorful array of sticky notes aren’t cutting it anymore.
-You’re the BOSS and you need a more sophisticated system that helps you look and act the part of being TOTALLY on top of things and in control.
+The cute notebooks from Target and stack of colorful sticky notes aren’t cutting it anymore!!
+You own a BUSINESS now and you need more sophisticated systems that help you look and act the part of being TOTALLY on top of things and in control.
 Like a boss, you know?!

 (This post may contain affiliate links, which means I receive a small commission at no extra cost to you if you make a purchase using these links.)

 FROM THIS DAY FORWARD, I WANT YOU TO THINK OF ASANA LIKE A TRAPPER KEEPER, BUT IN DIGITAL FORM 🤭

 (Stay with me now… because I LOVE a good analogy!!)